 An important organisation for the promotion of Open Science in the Netherlands is SURF, the collaborative organisation for research universities, research institutes and universities of applied sciences in the Netherlands.

-Also the VSNU and the Ministry of Education, Culture and Science are involved in promoting open science.
+Also the Association of Universities in the Netherlands (VSNU) and the Ministry of Education, Culture and Science are involved in promoting open science.

 The focus of the Platform is to accelerate the key areas:

-In addition to direct funding by the Ministry of Education, Culture and Science research is also funded by two organisations:
+In addition to direct funding by the Ministry of Education, Culture and Science research in the Netherlands is also funded by the following organisations:

 There is widespread awareness of Open Access in the Netherlands.
 Since 2005 all Dutch universities, the Netherlands Association of Universities of Applied Sciences, the KNAW, NWO, the Royal Library and SURF have signed the Berlin Declaration.
-Since 2005, every university has an institutional repository.
+In 2005, the Netherlands became the first country where all universities had their own repository.

 DANS, an institute of KNAW and NWO, provides access to all content of Dutch university repositories, KNAW, NWO, and a number of research institutes; through the national portal NARCIS.
-NARCIS provides access to (open access) publications, datasets of some data archives; and to descriptions of research projects, institutes and researchers.
+NARCIS provides access to (open access) publications, datasets of a number of data archives; and to descriptions of research projects, institutes and researchers.
 NARCIS has been developed by DANS, in close cooperation with the universities and other scholarly institutions.
-Currently, there are 1.4 million publications available of whom 530.000 are open access.

 The national Open Access website, www.openaccess.nl, provides information on open access publishing for various stakeholders.